metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 This Palmer guy is becoming a significant player in Herbert's offense.

-Good to see Russell running too.
+Good to see Russell running too, even on some designed quarterback runs.